-Julia sits on the advisory board for the Computer History Museum.
-She is head of the Growth and Engagement Committee, where she leads the effort on use data to quantify and improve awareness about the museum among young professionals.
-She has moderated panel discussions and organized speaking events centered around the museum's "Future History Makers" event series, which have included the founders of startups such as Uber, TaskRabbit, Eventbrite, AirBnB, Getaround, CloudFlare and many others.
+I was a founding member of NextGen Advisory Board for the Computer History Museum.
+During my 6 years on the board I chaired multiple committees, moderated and led panel discussions, as well as organized events in the museum's "Future History Makers" event series, which have included the founders of startups such as Uber, TaskRabbit, Eventbrite, Airbnb, Getaround, CloudFlare and many others.

-Julia is also on the industry advisory board for the California Polytechnic State University's Computer Science Industry Advisory Board.
-She helps shape Computer Science curriculum for the next generations of engineers, and created a mentorship program connecting industry board members with women studying computer science.
+I sit on the Industry Advisory Board for the California Polytechnic State University's Computer Science Department, helping to shape the computer science curriculum for the next generation of engineers.
+I'm proud to have also helped create a mentorship program connecting industry board members with women studying computer science.

 I advise startup founders and CTOs on fundraising, hiring, technical decision making and other aspects of building a company.
 I've been on the founding team of 2 startups, raised venture capital investment (including from top tier investors such as Andreessen Horowitz) and grown an engineering team.
 If you are interested in this, please contact me.
 I also am an advisor to several startups, so if you are interested in having me sit on your advisory board, let's talk.

 In addition fundraising and selling my previous company, Tindie, I’ve advised many companies who were going through the acquisition process, and vetted acquisitions for both venture capital firms and acquirers.